mathigatti/awebsite/_posts/2020-04-19-reaction-diffusion.md

    <img src="/assets/img/reaction-diffusion/pattern2.jpg" style="height: 100px; width:190px;"/>
    <img src="/assets/img/reaction-diffusion/pattern3.jpg" alt="Reaction diffusion" style="height: 100px; width:190px;"/>
   </div>

+We already have a sense of what diffusion is.
+Now let's suppose that the system has more than one substance, which will be diffusing at different rates and reacting together.

 Going back to Turing's article.
-He described systems which have two different substances, and called them morphogens.
-This are diffusing at different rates and reacting together.
+He described these systems, with two substances and called them morphogens.

-In the reaction, the substances works opposite to each other, as it is known in a growth-decay or activator-inhibtor relationship.
+In the reaction, morphogens works opposite to each other, as it is known in a growth-decay or activator-inhibtor relationship.
 And if as a pre-condition the reaction rate of the decay is faster the the growth rate,  you would expect the system to behave smoothly and stable like a diffusion one, but here is where Turing introduced an amazing idea: known as "diffusion-driven instability", where the diffusion rates of substances would carry an asymetry thorughout the solution, so under certain parameters these instabilities cause the formation of patterned concentrations.

 For learning more I suggest reading [pattern formation in the animal skin](http://hopf.chem.brandeis.edu/members_content/yanglingfa/pattern/Turing/The%20reaction-diffusion%20system_%20a%20mechanism%20for%20autonomous.pdf).